SuperOfficeDocs/superoffice-docs/docs/en/dashboard/learn/index.md

 ## Tiles

-In SuperOffice Dashboard you have many of pre-defined standard tiles to choose from, and charts that are linked to dynamic selections.
+In SuperOffice Dashboard you have many of [pre-defined standard tiles][6] to choose from, and charts that are linked to dynamic selections.
 The tiles fall into eight different categories: Company, Contact, Follow-up, Sale, Project, Document, Product, and Request.

 Each tile in a dashboard contains either a chart, a list or a number.
 A dashboard can contain multiple tiles.